Answers to Frequently Asked Questions

 While there is no way the program can enforce a ban on student employment while in the program, it is difficult.
 The MIT programs are very rigorous and students who work while in the program are not always successful.
 The priority should be the coursework associated with each program and special accommodations are generally not available to accommodate a student’s work schedule.

-You must achieve a “C” or better every core class.
+You must achieve a “C” or better in every core class.
 The grading scale utilized by the MIT department is:

 Develop a “Plan B”